bonitasoft/bonita-doc/README.md

 All images must be placed in the **md/images** folder, whatever the version is.
 It is due to the fact that the application site resolve images from the root folder.

+#### Variables

+During markdown to HTML conversion, some predefined variables located in the [variables.json file](scripts/variables.json) are replaced.

+Currently, only the `varVersion` exists and match the current documentation version.

 #### Table of content

 A table of content is automatically added on each page.
 It will be place right before the first h2 title.